im-fahad/vue-advance-dialog/README.md

 	</template>
 </vue-advance-dialog>
 ```
->You can use either the `toggle` scope or the `toggleTitle` prop, can't use both.
-If you don't set `toggleTitle` or `toggle` scope, then no button will be generated.
+>You can use either the `toggle` Slot or the `toggleTitle` Prop to set toggle button title.
+But you can't use both.
+If you don't set any of `toggleTitle` Prop or `toggle` Slot, then no button will be generated.

 ***Second Way:***